 The Philippines has had a spotty record of urban planning.
 What started out as beautifully master-planned cities generations ago have ended up as cities characterized by congestion and traffic, little or poor access to mass transit, few open spaces, parks, and public spaces, and many blighted and derelict sections.
 And yet we’ve also seen some areas beautifully-planned and built out in different parts of the country.
 Whether by design or accident, the parts that have become “liveable” are thriving, booming, and driving growth.

 Great cities are not built overnight.
 But we can get started.
-Through the Liveable Cities Challenge, we help mayors and key local officials develop comprehensive, replicable, and implementable solutions to improve the liveability of their cities, while strengthening local communities in the process.
+Through the Liveable Cities Design Challenge, we help mayors and key local officials develop comprehensive, replicable, and implementable solutions to improve the liveability of their cities, while strengthening local communities in the process.
 The Challenge’s vision is an accelerated trend towards designing, building, and developing competitive, sustainable, and resilient Philippine cities.

 In order for cities to improve, they must be able to measure themselves.
 With this in mind, we created the Liveable Cities Dashboard.
 The dashboard tracks and consolidates city data from multiple sources and visually displays data to show insights, trends, and performance of a city.